Become a Research Experience Mentor this summer and earn $800 for your lab!

 Science Discovery has created an exemplary program designed to provide High School students with a research experience that exposes them to the ins and outs of University level research and assist you in moving your research forward.
 Perhaps you have a project that you’ve been meaning to test out but just don’t have the time, or a side project that you’ve been thinking it would be nice to try, or perhaps you have some data that needs to be collected and analyzed and you could use some help.
 Participating students will simultaneously be taking a Research Methods class teaching them good writing techniques, how to read a research paper and how to create an engaging research poster.
-At the end of the four weeks (on July 21st) we will host a poster session where students can show off what they have worked on over the summer.
+The four weeks will culminate with a poster session where students will show off what they have worked on over the summer.
 This poster can be focused entirely on what they worked on over the summer or be expanded to encompass the big picture work of the lab.

 Rewards for Participation:

 In addition to the enriching mentoring experience, Science Discovery will host several Mentor training sessions where mentors will learn best practice mentoring techniques.
-Upon completion of the mentoring program, participants will receive a $750 stipend for participation.
-If, for whatever reason, you can not accept the stipend, Science Discovery can arrange to transfer the money directly to your university research lab account where it can provide support for your research.
+Upon completion of the mentoring program, participants will receive a $800 stipend for their lab.

 Timeline and Key Dates: